Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 What is the Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme?

 The Department of Transport and Planning (DTP), in collaboration with Agriculture Victoria, the Victorian Farmers Federation (VFF), and the Livestock Rural Transport Association of Victoria (LRTAV), has developed the 'Victoria Emergency Drought Network.'
-This pre-approved permit network aims to reduce regulatory barriers and streamline access for interstate operators transporting grain and fodder into the region.
+This pre-approved permit network aims to reduce regulatory barriers and streamline access for interstate operators transporting grain, fodder, and hay into the region.

-This information is intended to equip heavy vehicle operators with the information they need to operate two-trailer road trains in Victoria under this Scheme.
+This information is intended to equip heavy vehicle operators with the information they need to operate two- and three-trailer road trains, and PBS vehicles in Victoria under this Scheme.

 Eligible vehicles

-The bulk of fodder transported in Victoria is moved on B-double combinations.
-This Scheme extends access to two trailer road trains capped at 84.0 tonnes, 36.5 metres long, 4.6 metres high and 2.83 metres wide.
-While road trains operating under this Scheme do not need to comply with Performance Based Standards (PBS), they do need to meet the mass and dimension limits of one of the three reference vehicles illustrated in Figure 1 and Tables 1 and 2.
+This Scheme grants access to two- and three-trailer road trains, capped at 84.0 tonnes, 36.5 metres long, 4.6 metres high, and 2.83 metres wide.
+While road trains operating under this Scheme do not need to comply with Performance Based Standards (PBS), they must meet the mass and dimension limits of one of the reference vehicles illustrated in Figures 1 to 4 and Tables 1 to 5.

 Dimension limits